2008 Republican Party presidential debates and forums: August 5, 2007 - Des Moines, Iowa

 ABC News conducted a live, 90-minute debate that aired Sunday morning on a special edition of This Week, moderated by George Stephanopoulos at Drake University.
 All Republican candidates were present.
-Mitt Romney defended his change his position on abortion from support of reproductive rights to opposition of legal abortion care.
+Mitt Romney defended his change of position on abortion from support of reproductive rights to opposition of legal abortion care.
 Ron Paul spoke of pulling U.S. troops out of Iraq.
 The debate concluded with the candidates' revealing their biggest mistakes.
 Frontrunners Mitt Romney, Rudy Giuliani, and John McCain were given more time to speak than were lesser-known candidates, as in previous debates.

 According to an on-line poll at ABCNews.com, Paul won the debate with 63% of votes.
 Paul's vote total was nearly eight times as many as runner-up Romney.
 Frank Luntz, a political commentator for Fox News, asserted that Mike Huckabee had won the debate.